nononovak/otwadvent2019-ctfwriteup/day17_snowflake_idle.md

 followed by a `state` action which receives the current game state.

 Using all of this, I decided to try scripting a brute force to see how the server reacted, and apparently requests are throttled at one request per second.
+Additionally, sending invalid parameters (such as `"amount":999999`) doesn't actually work and instead the server just calculates the correct number of snowflakes to increment.

-The final endpoint that is hit is the `/history/client` endpoint.
+While clicking on most boxes sends requests to `/client`, the "Show me growth chart" one sends a request to the `/history/client` endpoint.
 If you request the game's history, then that endpoint will turn the last 100 turn values in JSON.

 At this point I tried a bunch of methods including trying a bunch of dictionary words for the `action` parameter, but all of this didn't really produce any positive results, so I was stuck.
 The remainder of this writeup I completed after the contest was over with a little hint to the hidden endpoint.

 ## Extra Endpoint

-Looking at the endpoints that the game hits, we only have `/control`, `/client`, and `/history/client`.
-However, by taking a little minor leap, we can see that `/history/control` is a good guess for a fourth endpoint.
+Looking at the endpoints that the game requests, we only have `/control`, `/client`, and `/history/client`.
+However, by taking a minor leap in logic, we can see that `/history/control` is a good guess for a fourth endpoint.
 After taking some actions in the game if we query this endpoint, we get a response like the following:

 ```
 HTTP/1.0 200 OK